Find answers to the questions we’re asked about most often. If you don’t see your question here, contact us to find out more.

-The decision to become a donor is always within your control, and you can change your mind at any time in the programme until the embryo transfer.
+The decision to become an egg donor is always within your control, and you can change your mind at any time in the programme until the embryo is transferred.

 You set the pace.
 We’re here for you when you’re ready to start.